 Water resistance: 30 meters

-Strap: Black leather strap with pin buckle in stainless steel or 18-carat rose gold
+Strap: Black leather strap with pin buckle in stainless steel or 18-karat rose gold

 Crystal: Sapphire, antireflective